harlantwood/Enlightened_Structure/Software_Zero_Architecture/index.md

 Trust Filters
 -------------

-Information in the data visualization is informed by users' trust ratings of authors and content.  [read more &raquo;][Trust_Exchange]
+Information in the data visualization is informed by users' trust ratings of authors and content.
+&nbsp;
+[read more &raquo;][Trust_Exchange]

 Remixing &amp; Merging Changes
 ------------------------------

 Merging is an interactive process that happens on the client side, in the diff tool.
-The resulting document can be saved to the node store. &nbsp; [read more &raquo;][ForkDiffMerge]
+The resulting document can be saved to the node store.
+&nbsp;
+[read more &raquo;][ForkDiffMerge]

 NodeCollective
 --------------